lhr-solar/StarterProjects/Firmware-Debug/README.md

 3. Use uart_send to send a UART message of your choosing.
 Do this in the loop.
 - The first argument should again be the UART_HandleTypeDef that you initialized previously.
 - The second argument is a uint8_t * (a byte pointer) that points to a sequence of bytes to send.
 For this, you can just type in the string you want to send and C will know to put it in a variable somewhere in memory.
 For example, "Hello World!".
 You may need to cast this to a (const uint8_t *).
+You may also want to add a "\n" character to the end of your string as a [line break](https://en.wikipedia.org/wiki/Newline).
 - The third argument is the length of the data you want to send.
 How many characters are there in the string?
 Don't forget that C strings include a "null-terminator" at the end, which increases the length by one.
 - The fourth argument is the number of ticks you want to delay while the data is put in the queue.
 This exists because the queue might already be full, so you may want to specify how long to wait before just moving on without enqueuing the data.
 0 means don't wait at all, and the macro `portMAX_DELAY` means wait forever until space is available in the queue.